lgngrvs/logangraves.com/Blog Posts.md

 		- I saw someone's pkm work like this
 - rather than having lots of short pages? have longer, denser pages?
 - *Publish blog posts as in-progress notes from my obsidian?*
+- ok, actually it might be a problem to do this — i need to remember to git commit and everything.